abhinavsingh/proxy.py/README.md

                         server.
   --disable-http-proxy  Default: False.
 Whether to disable
                         proxy.HttpProxyPlugin.
+  --enable-devtools     Default: False.
+Enables integration with Chrome
+                        Devtools.
+To use this option, you must first start Chrome with --remote-debugging-port flag.
+Then start
+                        proxy.py optionally with --chrome-remote-debugging-
+                        host and --chrome-remote-debugging-port.
+  --enable-static-server
+                        Default: False.
+Enable inbuilt static file server.
+                        Optionally, also use --static-server-dir to serve
+                        static content from custom directory.
+By default, static file server serves from public folder.
   --enable-web-server   Default: False.
 Whether to enable
                         proxy.HttpWebServerPlugin.
   --hostname HOSTNAME   Default: ::1.
 Server IP address.